Results 1 to 13 of 13

 I found a couple boxes of Townhouse waaaaay in the back that didn't get rotated a while a go... crackers may not go bad.. but they sureashell go flat in taste and then crumble easy.

-Cup o' noodles ramen .. whatever you call them are "flash fried" and have a little oil on them .. enough that rancid can be a problem.. you can still eat them but , well .. maybe a new term .. they "go unpleasant""people who count on luck don't last long in the business of defusing bombs and disarming land mines."
-Hunter Thompson
+Cup o' noodles ramen .. whatever you call them are "flash fried" and have a little oil on them .. enough that rancid can be a problem.. you can still eat them but , well .. maybe a new term .. they "go unpleasant""That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed"

 10-14-2012, 05:09 PM #6Senior Member